microsoft/FluidFramework/server/routerlicious/README.md

 Storage providers that implement this interface are then able to plug into the system as a whole.
 Currently we have support for [GitHub](https://developer.github.com/v3/git/) and [Git](../gitrest).

-More details on content-addressable file systems and Git can be found at
+More details on content-addressable file systems and Git can be found at:

 * https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain
 * http://stefan.saasen.me/articles/git-clone-in-haskell-from-the-bottom-up/